 - Pride and connection to the language/s, culture and traditions of their family and community.

 - Awareness of the traditional and contemporary aspects of their personal and cultural identity.

 - Knowledge of their place within family, community and kinship systems as shared by Elders and community members.

 Educators intentionally promote this learning, for example, when they:

-- furnish the learning environment with resources and artifacts that show and celebrate the culture, values and beliefs of the children’s family and community, for example, family trees, photographs of community events, Aboriginal and Torres Strait Islander flags
+- Furnish the learning environment with resources and artifacts that show and celebrate the culture, values and beliefs of the children’s family and community, for example, family trees, photographs of community events and Aboriginal and Torres Strait Islander flags.

 In the familiar contexts of family and community when children:

 - show pride in knowing that they are an Aboriginal or Torres Strait Islander